-The undersigned hereby appoints Robin L. Smith and Catherine M. Vaczy, and each of them, attorneys and proxies with power of substitution, to vote for and on behalf of the undersigned at the NeoStem, Inc. Annual Meeting of Stockholders to be held on October 5, 2012 and at any adjournments or postponements thereof (the "Meeting"), upon the following matters and upon any other business that may properly come before the Meeting, as set forth in the related Notice of Annual Meeting of Stockholders and Proxy Statement, both of which have been received by the undersigned.
+The undersigned hereby appoints Robin L. Smith and Catherine M. Vaczy, and each of them, attorneys and proxies with power of substitution, to vote for and on behalf of the undersigned at the NeoStem, Inc. ("NeoStem") Annual Meeting of Stockholders to be held on October 5, 2012 and at any adjournments or postponements thereof (the "Meeting"), upon the following matters and upon any other business that may properly come before the Meeting, as set forth in the related Notice of Annual Meeting of Stockholders and Proxy Statement, both of which have been received by the undersigned.

 This proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
-If this proxy is executed but no direction is made, this proxy will be voted FOR (1) election of the Board's nominees for director; (2) approval of the NeoStem, Inc. 2012 Employee Stock Purchase Plan; (3) approval of an amendment and restatement of the NeoStem, Inc. 2009 Equity Compensation Plan to, among other things, (a) reflect the merger of the NeoStem, Inc. 2009 Non-U.S. Based Equity Compensation Plan with and into the NeoStem, Inc. 2009 Equity Compensation Plan, and (b) increase by 4,500,000 the aggregate number of shares authorized for issuance under the Amended and Restated 2009 Plan; (4) approval of the issuance of shares of NeoStem common stock to Aspire Capital Fund, LLC pursuant to the terms of the Common Stock Purchase Agreement, dated September 28, 2011, as such agreement may be amended from time to time, in accordance with the stockholder approval requirements of NYSE MKT Company Guide Section 713; (5) approval of an amendment (in the event it is deemed by the NeoStem Board of Directors to be advisable) to NeoStem's certificate of incorporation to effect a reverse stock split of NeoStem common stock at a ratio within the range of 1:2 to 1:10, as determined by the NeoStem Board of Directors; and (6) ratification of the appointment of Grant Thornton LLP as NeoStem's independent registered public accounting firm for the fiscal year ending December 31, 2012.
+If this proxy is executed but no direction is made, this proxy will be voted FOR (1) election of the Board's nominees for director; (2) approval of the NeoStem, Inc. 2012 Employee Stock Purchase Plan; (3) approval of an amendment and restatement of the NeoStem, Inc. 2009 Equity Compensation Plan to, among other things, (a) reflect the merger of the NeoStem, Inc. 2009 Non-U.S. Based Equity Compensation Plan with and into the NeoStem, Inc. 2009 Equity Compensation Plan, and (b) increase by 4,500,000 the aggregate number of shares authorized for issuance under the Amended and Restated 2009 Plan; (4) approval of the issuance of shares of common stock of NeoStem, Inc. to Aspire Capital Fund, LLC, pursuant to the terms of the Common Stock Purchase Agreement, dated September 28, 2011, as such agreement may be amended from time to time, in accordance with the stockholder approval requirements of NYSE MKT Company Guide Section 713; (5) approval of an amendment (in the event that it is deemed advisable by the Board of Directors of NeoStem, Inc.) to NeoStem, Inc.'s certificate of incorporation to effect a reverse split of NeoStem, Inc. common stock at a ratio within the range of 1:2 to 1:10, as determined by the Board of Directors of NeoStem, Inc.; and (6) ratification of the appointment of Grant Thornton LLP as NeoStem, Inc.'s independent registered public accounting firm for the fiscal year ending December 31, 2012.

-PLEASE INDICATE YOUR VOTE ON THE OTHER SIDE

-(CONTINUED, AND TO BE DATED AND SIGNED, ON THE OTHER SIDE)
+PLEASE INDICATE YOUR VOTE ON THE OTHER SIDE (CONTINUED, AND TO BE DATED AND SIGNED, ON THE OTHER SIDE